 Now that you know how to chiffonade basil, you will want to use it as the perfect garnish for nearly every Italian dish, especially when tomatoes are featured.
 But there are also more terrific ways to use basil in cooking.

 Fresh basil makes a perfect garnish for this Grilled Pizza with Pesto, Ricotta and Smoked Mozzarella .

 Basil makes a pretty garnish in the Spicy Confetti Shrimp.

-I hope you enjoyed this basil post!
-What’s your favorite way to cook with fresh herbs?
+What’s your favorite way to cook with fresh basil?